maclong9/dots/scripts/README.md

-# Scripts Directory Structure
+# 📜 Scripts Collection

-A collection of shell utilities and development tools.
+Shell utilities and development tools organized for maintainability and performance.

-## 📁 Directory Organization
+## 📁 Directory Structure

 ```
 scripts/